School Newsletter Term 4, Week 4, 31st October 2025

 Note: There is no designated period for summer or winter uniform.
 Students can choose what they would like to wear in any season.
 The only exception is that sports uniform must be worn on designated sports days and bucket hats are to be worn between August & April.

-ALL ORDERS TO BE PLACED THROUGH THE NEW CDFPAY APP.
-INSTRUCTIONS FOR ACCOUNT SETUP ATTACHED.
+ALL ORDERS TO BE PLACED THROUGH CDFPAY

 PAM - Parent Access Module